 Launch of free approved bus and coach driver training materials

-Thomas Pocklington Trust (TPT) and its network of volunteer-led UK Sight Loss Councils have launched approved training materials to inform bus and coach drivers of how best to support blind or partially sighted (BPS) passengers.
+Thomas Pocklington Trust (TPT) and its network of volunteer-led UK Sight Loss Councils have launched free approved bus and coach driver training materials.
+These are designed to inform bus and coach drivers of how best to support blind or partially sighted (BPS) passengers.
 The ‘Vision Impairment Awareness for Bus Drivers’ training materials are free to all bus operators and trainers.

 Why bus travel is so important